 Set Your Goals

-Setting goals is essential to the success of anything a business does – training inclusive.
-This has to do with the who, why and to-what-end questions.
+Setting goals is essential to the success of anything a business does—training included.
+This has to do with the who, why, and what-end questions.

 Before choosing a room and a location, the goals of the training must be clear and specific.
 For example, a networking training goal would require a different room setup from examination-driven trainings.

-Goals and objectives also influence the number of guests as well as the number of facilitators – factors which affect the overall location and capacity of the training room.
+Goals and objectives also influence the number of guests as well as the number of facilitators—factors that affect the overall location and capacity of the training room.

 Pick Out a Venue